open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

     aggregation_type: sum
 ```

+**NOTE:** Only the `sum` agregation function is supported for histogram and exponential histogram datatypes.

 ### Aggregate label values
 ```yaml
 # aggregate data points with state label value slab_reclaimable & slab_unreclaimable using summation into slab